Clay B. Roberts

-Prior to joining White & Case, Clay served as law clerk to the Honorable Laurel M. Isicoff, Chief Judge for the United States Bankruptcy Court for the Southern District of Florida, and he was an associate with a respected bankruptcy practice in Miami.
+Prior to joining White & Case, Clay served as law clerk to the Honorable Laurel M. Isicoff, Chief Judge for the United States Bankruptcy Court for the Southern District of Florida.

 Moderator, October 9, 2017, Who's My Client?: The Practice and Ethics of Third Party Financing in Bankruptcy, National Conference of Bankruptcy Judges, Las Vegas, NV